Want the perfect workout program?

 Similar to using Fat Grips, the rope attachment can be used for a multitude of exercises.
 This includes:

 When using the rope attachment for grip training, you want to hold midway down the rope.
-DO NOT let your hand slide to the bottom and rest on the ball; the defeats the point.
+Do not let your hand slide to the bottom and rest on the ball; the defeats the point.
 For most of these exercises, your grip should hold out ok so you will still get to adequately train the primary muscle group while easily getting in volume for your forearms.

 How To Perform Rope Attachment Movements